-Dear Dr. Steinwand:
+Dear Dr. Alpert:

-TEAM Engineering & Management, Inc. (TEAM), is pleased to present the results of hydrologic monitoring activities relating to the Hay Ranch Project Conditional Use Permit (#2007-003), conducted in Rose Valley from January to March 2021.
+TEAM Environmental (TEAM), is pleased to present the results of hydrologic monitoring activities relating to the Hay Ranch Project Conditional Use Permit (#2007-003), conducted in Rose Valley from January to March 2023.

-This report, entitled "Hay Ranch Project Conditional Use Permit Hydrologic Monitoring Report, First Quarter 2021, Inyo County, California," was produced per the guidelines of the Coso Operating Company Hay Ranch Water Extraction and Delivery System Final Environmental Impact Report's Hydrologic Monitoring and Mitigation Plan and subsequent direction from the Inyo County Water Department.
+This report, entitled "Hay Ranch Project Conditional Use Permit Hydrologic Monitoring Report, First Quarter 2023, Inyo County, California," was produced per the guidelines of the Coso Operating Company Hay Ranch Water Extraction and Delivery System Final Environmental Impact Report's Hydrologic Monitoring and Mitigation Plan (HMMP) and subsequent direction from the Inyo County Water Department.

 Information provided in this report includes a summary of Rose Valley monitoring activities conducted during Phase 1 of the Hay Ranch Project in 2009.
-This report also includes hydrologic monitoring data collected during Phase 2 and Phase 4 of the Hay Ranch Project from December 2009 through March 2021.
-This report presents groundwater elevation, surface flow, water quality, and Hay Ranch North and South production well pumping data, in tabular and graphical form.
+This report also includes hydrologic monitoring data collected during Phase 2 and Phase 4 of the Hay Ranch Project from December 2009 through March 2023.
+This report presents groundwater elevation, surface flow, water quality and production well pumping data in tabular and graphical form in accordance with the HMMP.